 Dental Coverage for Seniors on Medicare

 What type of dental coverage is available for seniors on Medicare?
-If you are approaching retirement age and new to Medicare you may be shocked to learn that Medicare does not cover most dental care such as cleanings, fillings, tooth extractions, or dentures.
+If you are approaching retirement age and new to Medicare, you may be shocked to learn that Medicare does not cover most dental care such as cleanings, fillings, tooth extractions, or dentures.
 Original Medicare has two parts: Medicare Part A (hospital) and Part B (doctors and outpatient care).
-Part A may cover dental work if you suffer a traumatic injury that affects your jaw, teeth, or mouth and had to be hospitalized, but otherwise Medicare does NOT cover dental care.
+Part A may cover dental work if you suffer a traumatic injury that affects your jaw, teeth, or mouth and must be hospitalized, but otherwise, Medicare does NOT cover dental care.

 1. Choose a Medicare Advantage Plan

 Only Medicare Advantage Plans (Part C) offer dental coverage.
 However, it is important to note that not all of them do.
-The dental coverage offered by Medicare Advantage Plans is typically for routine services such as Teeth Cleaning, Routine X-rays, Extractions, or Fillings.
+Typically, the dental coverage that Medicare Advantage Plans offer includes routine services such as teeth cleaning, routine x-rays, extractions, or fillings.
 In addition to basic dental care, some Medicare Advantage Plans also cover extra benefits like vision and hearing.
 You’ll want to get help from a licensed agent to confirm the plan details before enrolling.

 2. Choose a Standalone Dental Insurance Plan